-There's an unproductive anti-pattern where bugs are put into the backlog, to grow old and fester.
+It's an unproductive anti-pattern to put bugs into the backlog, where they just grow old and fester.
 It's really time to stop that.

 I say fester, because a backlog of bugs is anti-lean, anti-agile, and a giant waste of resources: It's a waste of time to groom what isn't going to be worked on soon anyway, it's a waste of mindspace to carry them around in someone's head, it's a waste of time to manage which to pull in and which to ignore for another 6 months, they're just a waste of time!

-But it gets worse: They also represent an immediate and growing risk.
-If bugs come in and they're just… part of the workflow, then you're ignoring a clear signal that there's some area that needs improvement.
-Who's to say what bug or set of bugs will soon conspire to cause a catastrophic outage?
+But that's only half the issue: They also represent an immediate and growing risk.
+If bugs come in and they're just… part of the workflow, then you're ignoring a clear signal that some area urgently needs improvement.
+There should be angry customers waiting for this bug to be solved, and who's to say what bug or set of bugs will soon conspire to cause a catastrophic outage?
 The bugs you know about can just be the tip of the iceberg.

 To top it off they also ruin predictability because they're unplanned work.
 So they threaten your plans too.
 What more reasons are needed to take them seriously?